What is the value of my house?

 How much is my council house worth?

-If you want to buy your council house via the Right To Buy scheme, you’ll need to get a valuation done by the council.
+If you want to buy your council house via the Right To to Buy scheme, you’ll need to get a formal valuation carried out by the council.

-The Right To Buy scheme allows tenants to purchase their homes at a discount.
+The Right to Buy scheme allows eligible council tenants to purchase their homes at a discount.
 There are rules in place about who can benefit from the scheme, the discounts on offer and how/when the property can later be sold on.
+To find out more about the scheme, head here.

 Comparing home insurance with MoneySuperMarket